swup/docs/src/docs/other/browser-support.md

 will significantly increase browser support.
 Since it's a moving target that depends on the browsers of your visitors, you're encouraged to do some research of your own here.

+## Improved support with previous versions

+If you absolutely need to support older browsers like IE 11, downgrading to [swup v3](https://v3.swup.js.org/other/browser-support/) will get you much closer to that goal, at the sacrifice of some of the newer features introduced in v4.

 ## Plugins

 This support matrix is valid for swup itself — plugins may differ in the list of supported browsers.